paulov-t/FrostbiteModdingTool/README.md

 ## LICENSE
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License](https://github.com/paulov-t/FrostbiteModdingTool/blob/master/LICENSE.md)

 - In simple terms.
 The license means that you cannot **sell** this software and any in of its parts or libraries, with or without modifications.
 If you were sold this tool.
-Report the user ASAP.
+Report the user ASAP
+- This LICENSE maintains and superseeds Frosty Toolsuite LICENSE

 ## Wiki
 Please refer to the [Wiki](https://github.com/paulov-t/FrostbiteModdingTool/wiki) for more information and tutorials